simonsdave/yar/README.md

 ~~~~~

 * start the App Server with the following in a new terminal window - by default the app
-server listens on port 8080 - this app server is only for testing/development - you wouldn't
+server listens on 127:0.0.1:8080 - this app server is only for
-use this in a production deployment:
+testing/development - you wouldn't use this in a production deployment:

 ~~~~~
 cd; cd yar; source bin/cfg4dev; app_server --log=info